rachsmithcodes/rachsmith.com/src/content/mnnm/mnnm-8.md

   - mn&n
 ---

+<p class="date">August 2024</p>

-It was a kinda-off month in terms of mental health, which I'm still blaming on just one big day of drinking [back in July](/mnnm-7/).
+It was a kinda-off month in terms of mental health, which I'm still blaming on just one big day of drinking back in July.
 Feeling much better now in September!

-## Notable
+<h2 class="highlighter pink">Notable</h2>

 **I turned 38**.
 Kind of a nothing birthday.
 I did get to go out for an afternoon with my sister and some besties so that was nice.